IBMIntegration/ibm-event-streams/file-copy-lab.md

 	*Ignore any "rsysnc not available in container" errors.
 	If you see "unexpected EOF" errors, simple re-run the same command again.   *.
-	If the copying was sucessful, you should see something like this.
+	If the copying was successful, you should see something like this.
 	![](images/56.jpg).

 1. **IMPORTANT:**	Filter unwanted files in the backed up folder.
 	"oc rsync" does not provide a mechanism to filter files that needs to be copied.
 So, it has to be done manually.
-Files like checkpoint and metadata will bve created by Kafka as needed.
+Files like checkpoint and metadata will be created by Kafka as needed.
 So, delete them.
-	In the backup folder,  you should onle have file with the following extension:
+	In the backup folder,  you should only have file with the following extension:

 		*.index.
 		*.log.